Report

 Sirothia claimed that the list was politically motivated.

-Hours after the list was circulated, Congress leader and Rajya Sabha MP Vivek Tankha tweeted that it was a “direct attack on the honour and prestige of the police”.
+Hours after the list was circulated, Congress leader and Rajya Sabha MP Vivek Tankha tweeted that it was a “direct attack on the honour and prestige of the press”.
 “MP is strange and amazing.
 A four-page list of journalists of the state is viral.
 It is said that this is the list of monthly payments made by the transport department.
 Like the 1996 ‘hawala scandal’ list, it has all the names, big and small.
 I am not convinced about its authenticity.
 They say it is the result of BJP’s internal contradictions, it is the work of (CM) Mohan Yadav’s opponents.
 Its outcome is very dangerous.
 A direct attack on the respect and reputation of journalist brothers.
 People will be deeply hurt.
 The DGP and police department should take note of this and bring out the truth.”

 Panchayat and rural development minister Prahlad Patel responded, “It is your and the Congress’s perspective that is mocking Madhya Pradesh and is intent on insulting journalists.
 It’s not right for the opposition to stoop so low.”